Men’s Chelsea Boot Outfit Inspiration: 19 Modern Looks For 2022

 As with most leather shoes, Chelsea boots are most commonly available in black or shades of brown.
 But which you go for largely depends on when and where you want to wear them.
 You can’t really go wrong with either, but both have their own unique perks.

 Black Chelsea boots are inherently smarter than brown ones.
-They combine best with monochrome outfits, so if you have a penchant for wearing all black often then this might be the option for you.
+They combine best with monochrome outfits, so if you have a penchant for wearing all black then this might be the option for you.
 Black Chelsea boots also work particularly well with dark tailoring, giving suits an edge that references the Mods of the 60s as well as iconic bands like The Beatles and early Rolling Stones.

 Style of Chelsea boot

 Chelsea boots are very distinctive in their look.
 They can be instantly spotted in a line up of shoes thanks to their sleek silhouette, elasticated ankle and pull tabs, which allow the wearer to slide them on and off effortlessly.
 However, while the silhouette is fairly linear, there are some subtle variations on the design that drastically change the look and feel of the Chelsea.
-These can mostly be found with the shoe’s last and its sole.
+These can mostly be found with the shoe’s last and sole.

 Lasts are what shoes are built around – they’re wooden, foot-shaped blocks that the leather is moulded on, creating the shoe’s shape.
 Traditionally, Chelsea boots were built on relatively slim lasts, giving them the style’s distinctive sleek, streamlined look.
 This also makes them appear more formal.